statechannels/nitro-protocol/docs/auxiliary-protocols.md

 **Indirectly funding a channel**
 For example, funding an application channel \(such as a payment or game\) from a ledger channel

-- Prepare the application channel by exchanging pre fund commitments.
+- Prepare the application channel by exchanging pre fund states.
 - Run the consensus game in the ledger channel to update it to a finalizable outcome which allocates funds to the application channel and reduces the total funds allocated to participants accordingly.

 **Topping-up**